On with the Show!

 On with the Show! is a 1929 American sound (All-Talking) pre-Code musical film produced by Warner Bros.
+Pictures.
 Filmed in two-color Technicolor, the film became the first all-talking, all-color feature-length film, and the second color film released by Warner Bros.; the first was the partly color musical The Desert Song (1929).
 On January 1, 2025, the film's copyright expired, resulting in the film entering the public domain.